 I am originally from Champaign, and am married with one daughter.
 I have been working at PRI for several years as a field consultant through Technology Services, and I am now working fully for PRI on the CDS team as an infrastructure specialist.
-This involves work with servers, networking, and desktop computers, primarily at ISWS but at other departments, as needed.
+This involves work with servers, networking and desktop computers, primarily at ISWS but at other departments, as needed.
 I have been lucky to have worked for several great organizations throughout my career, including Busey Bank, U.S. Customs in Washington D.C., Postal Data Center in St. Louis, a pharmaceutical manufacturer, etc.

 What are you currently excited about in your job?

 I am excited to be fully on board with PRI.
-It’s exciting to make a positive impact, help people and being involved with the continued advancement of technology.
+It’s exciting to make a positive impact, help people and be involved with the continued advancement of technology.
 It’s great to learn new technologies and apply them in a practical way to be more efficient.

 What led you to this career?

 I have always been fascinated with gadgets and technology.
 There is always something new to learn.
-My wife jokes with me that I am an advertising executive’s dream customer— if something is new, I am interested.
+My wife jokes that I am an advertising executive’s dream customer— if something is new, I am interested.
 I first was involved with computers at a high school math competition at Parkland College.
 I got to spend a couple of hours with the amber touch screen of PLATO (Programmed Logic for Automatic Teaching Operations) terminals; I was hooked!

 What’s a work-related accomplishment that you’re really proud of?